 Those with diabetes often do well when taking cinnamon.
 It has been shown to lower blood sugar levels.
 And it can increase insulin sensitivity.
 Using supplements after carbohydrate-heavy meals helps balance blood sugar levels.

 There is a strong link between inflammation and disease.
 Therefore, reducing inflammation must be a priority in building health.
 Cinnamon is rich in antioxidants which help to reduce inflammation.
 Lower inflammation also helps to reduce pain levels.

 May reduce risk of heart disease

-There is a strong correleation between heart disease, inflammation and cholesterol.
+There is a strong correlation between heart disease, inflammation, and cholesterol.
 Cinnamon lowers inflammation levels.
 This can help prevent heart disease.
 But it also lowers LDL cholesterol levels.
 This leads to an even lower risk of heart disease.

 Protects the brain

 Protecting the brain is essential for good health.
 The antioxidants in cinnamon can help to prevent brain disorders such as Alzheimer’s disease and Parkinson’s disease.
 It can also increase cognitive function, making it the perfect spice for brain health.

 Because cinnamon is rich in antioxidants, it may help lower cancer risk.
 It contains a compound called cinnamaldehyde which has been shown to prevent tumor growth in studies.